nylander/GAAS/mitoSearch/README.md

 ### Blasting matches to organelle sequence

-A match to the SBT can sometimes show a low % match to an organelle but blasting the contig shows a much higher similarity.
+Although a match is shown to an organelle, blasting the contigs will provide additional confirmation of the contig origin.

 ```
 # Get the contigs that have matches